 Scope 1 and 2 Emissions

-Our climate strategy reflects a science-based approach influenced by global efforts to limit global warming to below 2 degrees Celsius above preindustrial temperatures.
+Our climate strategy follows a science-based approach and seeks to help limit global warming to below 2 degrees Celsius above preindustrial temperatures.
 We have set a goal to reduce our absolute Scope 1 and 2 emissions by 30 percent, which we intend to reach by expanding our use of renewable energy, increasing energy efficiency and investing in innovation.

 Investing in Renewable Energy